caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/workflow/index.rst.txt

 ---------------

 Simpler workflows than the recommended one are possible.
-For example, the workflow below employs less worker runs but modifies the input .MS file(s), results into a larger data volume increase, and runs the self-calibration loop on larger .MS files.
+For example, the workflow below employs less worker runs.
+However, it modifies the input .MS file(s), results into a larger data volume increase, and runs the self-calibration loop on larger .MS files.

 | :ref:`general`